loco-choco/FreeCamMod/README.md

-# Free Cam Mod v.1.0.0
+# Free Cam Mod v.1.0.1
 Mod for the Alpha Outer Wilds version 1.2 that adds a free cam to the game

 ### How do I install it?

 0. Follow instalation of [DIMOWA](https://github.com/ShoosGun/DIMOWA) if you haven't already.
-1. Download the dll from one of the [releases](https://github.com/ShoosGun/FreeCamMod/releases).
+1. Download the dll from the latest [release](https://github.com/ShoosGun/FreeCamMod/releases).
 2. Place the dll from the mod in the `mods` folder.
-3. Run the installer.
+3. Run DIMOWA.

 ### How do I uninstall it?